Baqend/guide/src/jsclient.md

 });
 ```

-As like the `update()` method, the `delete()` method matches the local version with the version in the baqend and deletes
+As like the `update()` method, the `delete()` method matches the local version with the version in the Baqend and deletes
-the object only if the version still match.
+the object only if the version still matches.

 And again you can pass the force option to bypass the version check.
 ```js